S-RM/HELi/readme.md

 - xmltodict
 - python-evtx

-## Acknowledgements

-HELi would not exist without the brilliant work by [@williballenthin](https://github.com/williballenthin) with the [python-evtx](https://github.com/williballenthin/python-evtx) module, which saved us from the considerable pain of having to develop our own parser for the EVTX file format.

-All credit to development goes to [@MDR-DannyR](https://github.com/MDR-DannyR) and [@Sankgreall](https://github.com/Sankgreall).

 ## Known Issues and Next Steps

 In most situations, HELi functions as expected.
 However, even such a small application as this is beget by small issues and desired improvements.